Minimally Invasive Parathyroid Surgery

 What will happen:

-- During your surgery, a small incision (cut) will be made in one side of your neck.
-Muscles and other structures near the affected parathyroid gland are lifted and pulled aside.
-A hand-held probe (wand) and video may be used to show the radioactive gland and help guide your caregiver during the surgery.
-The parathyroid gland will then be cut out.
+- A small incision will be made in one side of your neck.
+Your surgeon will gently lift and move muscles and other structures to see the parathyroid glands.
+A handheld probe (wand) and camera may be used during the surgery to find the parathyroid gland that needs to be removed.
+Part or all of the parathyroid gland will then be removed.

-- Your caregivers may also make small incisions on the neck, or chest and armpit (underarm) area, to insert a laparoscope through.
-Caregivers may insert other instruments by making 1 to 2 smaller incisions at different places on your neck or armpit.
-The neck area where the parathyroid gland is will then be inflated with a gas (carbon dioxide).
-This will lift the skin of your neck away from the parathyroid and allow your caregiver more space to work in.
-Clips, cautery, loops, or special staplers may be used to separate the gland from other structures near it.
-Blood tests may be done during surgery to check the level of your parathyroid hormone.
-The incisions will be closed with stitches (threads) or surgical tapes and covered with bandages.
+- Your surgeon may also insert a small scope through small incisions on your neck, or chest and underarm.
+He may insert other instruments in 1 to 2 smaller incisions at different places on your neck or armpit.
+He will then inject a gas (carbon dioxide) in the neck area near your parathyroid gland.
+This will lift the skin of your neck away from the parathyroid and allow your surgeon more space to work in.
+Clips, cautery, loops, or staples may be used to separate the gland from other structures near it.
+Blood tests may be done during surgery to check your parathyroid hormone level.
+The incisions will be closed with stitches or surgical tape and covered with bandages.

 After your surgery: